Suguis/Suguis/README.md

+I'm a Computer Science student at the University of Vigo.

-Interested in theoretical fundamentals of computing, programming languages and paradigms, compilers, algorithms...
+I'm interested in fields related on programming languages and paradigms, logic in computer science and theoretical computer science.

-Haskell is my favorite programming language.

-Pro free and open source software, and anti GAFAM.

-We are self-hosting alternative services in [fai.su](https://fai.su).

-More about me in [my homepage](https://nei.su).
+My favourite programming languages are Haskell and Prolog.

 <!--
 **Suguivy/Suguivy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.